 9 Essential Oils for a Better Night’s Sleep

-One way to combat some of the sleep-wrecking stress that creeps up during the holidays is to take advantage of the calming properties of essential oils and use aromatherapy for sleep.
-In fact, they’re a nice alternative to natural sleep supplements, which often come with potential side effects.
+One easy way to combat sleep-wrecking stress?
+Take advantage of the calming properties of essential oils and use aromatherapy for sleep.

 What are essential oils—and how are they made?